jsam/fuseline/docs/for-developers/execution-flow.md

 methods so workers can retrieve ready steps.

 The queue itself lives inside the configured `RuntimeStorage` implementation.
-For `PostgresRuntimeStorage` this is a table-backed queue containing a list of step names.
+The storage backend keeps a list of step names and their states.
 When dispatching, the workflow creates an entry for each step and immediately enqueues those without predecessors.
 The remaining steps wait until their dependencies have finished.